Pruning Neural Networks: Optimize and Accelerate Inference

 return model

-For LLMs, middle layers are often less critical than first and last:
+For LLMs, middle layers are often less critical than first and last ones:

 def depth_prune_llm(model, layers_to_remove: list[int]):